The Seven Best Multilingual / Translation Plugins for WordPress (2019)

 The statistics relating to internet usage make for an even more interesting read.
 Web technology survey company W3Techs has found that, despite only 25.4% of internet users speaking English, more than half of the content online is written in English — 54% to be exact.
 A language gap clearly exists — and this creates an opportunity for savvy multilingual webmasters.

 To tap into a truly international online audience, you need to publish multilingual content.
 If, for example, you translate your content into Spanish, you can expect to see a sudden spike in visits, conversions and engagement from Spanish speakers.

 The best way to translate a WordPress-powered website into multiple languages is to install a multilingual plugin — and, fortunately, there are plenty of excellent options.
 Typically, multilingual plugins fall into two camps:

 - Self-translate — these plugins require you to translate the content yourself (or hire someone else to do the translations).
 You write your content in your preferred language, then rewrite it in additional languages, which visitors can flick between.
-It’s the more time-consuming of the two approaches, but it produces by far the highest quality translations.
+It’s the more time-consuming of the two approaches, but it produces by far the highest-quality translations.

-Today, we’ll be covering both auto-translate and self-translate options, as we take a look at seven of the very best multilingual plugins for WordPress.
+In this article, we’ll be covering both auto-translate and self-translate options, as we take a look at seven of the very best multilingual plugins for WordPress.